sketch-hq/SketchAPI/docs/pages/plugins-releases-56.md

 [_GitHub pull request_]({{ site.github_repo }}/pull/475)

-Previously, you couldn't draw a proper line with the API (you could get close but it didn't quite behave the same as a line that you could draw in Sketch).
+Previously, you couldn’t draw a proper line with the API (you could get close but it didn’t quite behave the same as a line that you could draw in Sketch).
 This has been now fixed.

 > _From the [API documentation on ShapePath](https://developer.sketch.com/reference/api/#create-a-new-shapepath)_:
 >